jonduan/proposal/_posts/2016-11-18-wind-energy.md

 where ρ is the mass density of the air (=1.3 kg/m3), C is the conversion efficiency of the windturbine, and v is the averaged wind speed.

+Using the windmap, we estimate that the average windspeed is v = 6 m/s.

+How much windpower can be collected per m² of shallow water in Japan?

+conversion factor C = 0.5
+density = 1.3 kgm-3
+From the map we estimate that v= 6 m/s. filling in formula gives 2.205 W/m² other answers use v= 4.5 , 5 or 7 m/s